cisagov/get.gov/pages/help/help_domain-management.md

 To view your organization’s senior official, click your organization name in the navigation bar to access the “Organization overview” page, then choose “Senior official” from the left-side navigation.

-To request a change to your organization’s senior official, email help@get.gov.
+To request a change to your organization’s senior official, [contact us](../../contact).

   </div>
 </div>